Non-orientable branched coverings, $b$-Hurwitz numbers, and positivity for multiparametric Jack expansions: Differential operators: partial right-paths and commutation relations

 To prove the decomposition equation, we will show that each $k$-constellation can be constructed from smaller ones by adding edges one by one, thus working with intermediate objects that do not fully satisfy the constraints defining $k$-constellations.

 \begin{definition}[Partial right-path; see \cref{fig:partialRightPath}] Let $\bN$ be a $k$-constellation and $j\in [0..k]$.
-Assume that $\bM_j$ is a map formed by adding a sequence of new edges $P_j = (e_1,e_2, \dots, e_j)$ to $\bN$ (possibly also using some new vertices of color $i$ for $i\in [0..j]$), and assume that $\bM_j$ is rooted at some oriented corner $c_0$ of color $0$, incident to $e_1$, such that: \begin{itemize} \item the edge $e_i$ has color $(i-1,i)$, for $i\in[1..j]$; \item starting from $c_0$ and following the tour of the face $f_0$ containing it in $\bM_j$, we follow the sequence of edges $e_1,e_2,\dots,e_j$ in this order; \item For $i<j$, the vertex of color $i$ on $P_j$ satisfies the local constraints of a $k$-constellation in the map $\bM_j$. \item the vertex of $\bM_j$ that follows $e_j$ coming from $c_0$ has color $j-1$. \end{itemize} Then we say that $P_j$ is a \emph{partial right-path of length $j$} for $\bN$. \end{definition}
+Assume that $\bM_j$ is a map formed by adding a sequence of new edges $P_j = (e_1,e_2, \dots, e_j)$ to $\bN$ (possibly also using some new vertices of color $i$ for $i\in [0..j]$; $P_0 := \emptyset$ by convention), and assume that $\bM_j$ is rooted at some oriented corner $c_0$ of color $0$, incident to $e_1$, such that: \begin{itemize} \item the edge $e_i$ has color $(i-1,i)$, for $i\in[1..j]$; \item starting from $c_0$ and following the tour of the face $f_0$ containing it in $\bM_j$, we follow the sequence of edges $e_1,e_2,\dots,e_j$ in this order; \item for $i<j$, the vertex of color $i$ on $P_j$ satisfies the local constraints of a $k$-constellation in the map $\bM_j$; \item if $j\neq0$, the vertex of $\bM_j$ that follows $e_j$ in the tour of the face $f_0$ starting from $c_0$ and following the sequence of edges $e_1,e_2,\dots,e_j$ has color $j-1$. \end{itemize} Then we say that $P_j$ is a \emph{partial right-path of length $j$} for $\bN$. \end{definition}

 The following is clear from definitions: \begin{lemma} If $P=(e_1,\dots,e_k)$ is a partial right-path of length $k$ for $\bN$, starting at some corner $c_0$, then $\bN\cup P$ is a $k$-constellation, and $P$ is the right-path of $c_0$ in $\bN \cup P$. \end{lemma}